 Salted cherry blossoms are ideal for sweet and savory dishes with a lightly salted flavor and a unique floral aroma.
 The gorgeous pink also adds a touch of beauty to the food.

 The Japanese use it to make a tea called sakurayu (桜湯), served at joyous occasions such as weddings or as an ingredient in wagashi, traditional Japanese desserts.

-When spring comes around, I’d often order a bag of the pickled cherry blossoms and make some of my favorite spring-theme foods such as cookies, jelly, chiffon cake, sakura salt and so on.
+When spring comes around, I often order a bag of pickled cherry blossoms and make my favorite spring-themed foods, such as cookies, jelly, chiffon cake, and sakura salt.
+Enjoy these preserved blossoms year-round.

-You can purchase Salted Pickled Cherry Blossoms from this online store that ships internationally.
-You can also buy it through Amazon from the same seller.
-If you have access to cherry blossom trees, you can even try pickling the sakura flowers yourself!
+You can purchase it from this online store that ships internationally or through Amazon.
+You might be able to find it at Japanese grocery stores when in season.
+If you have access to cherry blossom trees, you can try pickling the sakura flowers yourself!